sushant10/BEOpenTutor/API_Docs.md

 **Show all Users**
 ----
-  Returns json data about all users.
+  Returns array of json objects about all users.

 * **URL**